Biceps tenotomy (release) vs Biceps tenodesis (re-attachment) for treatment of SLAP tear

 Rotator Cuff Tears

-Anatomy: The rotator cuff is made up of four tendons (supraspinatus, infraspinatus, subscapularis, and teres minor) that attach to the head of the humerus.
+The rotator cuff is made up of four tendons (supraspinatus, infraspinatus, subscapularis, and teres minor) that attach to the head of the humerus.

 Biceps tenotomy (release) vs Biceps tenodesis (re-attachment) for treatment of SLAP tear